 - Do not try to read when symptoms occur.

 You may need help walking when symptoms occur.
 Avoid hazardous activities such as driving, operating heavy machinery, and climbing until 1 week after symptoms have disappeared.

 Other treatment depends on the cause of the vertigo.
 Surgery may be suggested in some cases.

 Vertigo can interfere with driving, work, and lifestyle.
 It can also cause falls, which can lead to many injuries, including hip fractures.

 Call for an appointment with your health care provider if you have vertigo that does not go away or interferes with your daily activities.
 If you have never had vertigo before or if you have vertigo with other symptoms (such as double vision, slurred speech, or incoordination), call 911.

-Peripheral vertigo; Central vertigo
+Peripheral vertigo; Central vertigo; Dizziness

-Kerber KO, Baloh RW.
-Dizziness, vertigo, and hearing loss: Vascular malformations.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth Heinemann Elsevier; 2008:chap 18.
+Kerber KA, Baloh RW.
+Neuro-otology: diagnosis and management of neuro-otoligical disorders.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 37.

 Updated by: Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.